zmylalala/Cryptopunks_Analysis/README.md

 # CryptoPunk Analysis
 ## INTRODUCTION
-Launched in June 2017 by product studio Larva Labs and acquired by Yuga Labs in 2022, CryptoPunks is one of the first NFT collections on the Ethereum blockchain.
+Launched in June 2017 by Larva Labs and acquired by Yuga Labs in 2022, CryptoPunks is one of the first NFT collections on the Ethereum blockchain.
 It consists of 10,000 unique 24×24 pixel art images depicting primarily humans (male and female).
 There are several other unique types that are considered more valuable due to their rarity.
 These include zombies (88), apes (24) and aliens (9).